Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 This integral is of the form of the basic hypergeometric contour integral discussed in Appendix \ref{app:bas-hypgeom-int}.
 Adapting the general residue sum in \eqref{eq:ressum-gen-basic-hypergeom-integral} to the case at hand, we find

-where ${}_{r+1}\phi_{r}$ is a basic hypergeometric series defined in Appendix \ref{sapp:basic-hypergeom}, and we obtain a ${}_{3}\phi_{2}$ as opposed to a ${}_{4}\phi_{3}$ series, due to the equality of an upper and lower argument in the latter series.
-We note that the arguments of ${}_{3}\phi_{2}$ are such that the series is $0$-balanced and well-poised.
+where ${}_{r+1}\phi_{r}$ is a basic hypergeometric series defined in Appendix \ref{sapp:basic-hypergeom}.
 The two terms in the expression correspond to the residue sums associated with the two towers of poles at $s=t^\frac{1}{2}v^{\pm}q^k$, $k\in \mathbb{Z}_{\geq 0}$.
-This provides a closed form formula for the $\mathcal{N}=4$ $SU(2)$ Macdonald index.\footnote{Recently, a closed form formula for the Macdonald index of the $\mathcal{N}=4$ $U(N)$ SYM theory was obtained in \cite{Hatsuda:2025mvj}, closely related to the ``TQFT'' formulas developed for class $\mathcal{S}$ theories in \cite{Gadde:2011uv}.
+This provides a new closed form formula for the $\mathcal{N}=4$ $SU(2)$ Macdonald index.\footnote{Recently, a closed form formula for the Macdonald index of the $\mathcal{N}=4$ $U(N)$ SYM theory was obtained in \cite{Hatsuda:2025mvj}, closely related to the ``TQFT'' formulas developed for class $\mathcal{S}$ theories in \cite{Gadde:2011uv}.
 Factoring out the $U(1)$ part in their expression for $N=2$, one may observe some key distinctions with our formula.
 For example, unlike in their expression, the $v\leftrightarrow v^{-1}$ symmetry is manifest in ours.
 In Section \ref{ssec:comparison-tqft} we show in detail how our formula is related to the TQFT formula of \cite{Gadde:2011uv}.}